ballerina-platform/ballerina-lang/stdlib/ballerina-builtin/src/main/ballerina/auth/Package.md

 ### Authentication Store Provider

-An authentication Store provider defines an authentication scheme that could be used to protect endpoints.
+An authentication store provider defines an authentication scheme that could be used to protect endpoints.
 The `auth:AuthStoreProvider` type acts as the interface for all the authentication providers.
 Any type of implementation, such as LDAP, JDBC, and file based, should be object-wise similar.

 By default, there are two implementations of the `auth:AuthProvider`.
 They are, the `auth:ConfigAuthProvider`, which authenticates based on usernames and passwords stored in a configuration file, and the `auth:JWTAuthProvider`, which authenticates by validating a JWT.
 It is possible to implement more such authentication mechanisms.